datalad-handbook/book/docs/basics/101-145-containersrun.rst

    from the dataset, if there exists a container with name given to the command.
 Note that this will remove not only the image from the dataset, but also the configuration for it in ``.datalad/config``.

+Software containers, the ``datalad-containers``, and DataLad thus work well together to make your analysis completely reproducible -- by not only linking code, data, and outputs, but also the software environment of an analysis.
+And this does not only benefit your future self, but also whomever you share your dataset with, as the information about the container is shared together with the dataset.
+How cool is that?

 .. rubric:: Footnotes